 Specifically, we are measuring the properties of star-forming galaxies out to the highest redshifts, and in conjunction with studies of gamma-ray burst number densities and Type Ia supernovae, attempting to understand fundamental properties of galaxies, such as how they grow their stellar mass and metallicity, what is the stellar mass function therein, when does dust begin to play a significant role in their energetics and what fuels the star-formation as a function of cosmic time.
 We are using these measurements to provide, among other things, better constraints on the reionization history of the Universe between redshifts of 6 and 20 (the first billion years of time), which is arguably the most important astrophysical event since the Big Bang.

 We are also using objects at the extreme end of the dark matter mass function, i.e. galaxy clusters, as a probe of the structure of the Universe.
 By measuring cluster masses over the last half of cosmic time (z<1) using galaxy dynamics and the Sunyaev-Zeldovich effect, we can constrain the equation of state of dark energy and non-Gaussianity in the primordial density fluctuation field, two quantities which are parametric representations of the evolution of our Universe.
+Our most recent efforts have measured spectral anomalies at the 10 parts per million in the cosmic microwave background to observationally constrain the existence of alternate universes with physical properties different than our own.

 We attempt to be multiwavelength in our research, using the observational facilities which are most appropriate to the scientific question at hand and which minimizes the biases that might result by only utilizing a single part of the electromagnetic spectrum.
+We also make extensive use of powerful computers to undertake Monte-Carlo simulations and tease out signals from the data.

 Outside of work, I'm up for a game of any racquet sport, a round of golf, scuba diving, hiking/climbing or traveling to locations off the beaten track.Publications through NASA ADS